-The Committee or its Chair should meet at least once per year with Management and the external auditor in separate sessions to discuss any matters that the Committee or either of these groups desires to discuss privately.
+(f) The Committee or its Chair should meet at least once per year with Management to discuss any matters that the Committee desires to discuss privately.
 In addition, the Committee or its Chair should meet with Management quarterly in connection with the REIT's interim financial statements.